Spring AI Playground¶

 Every tool you build earns a Local Pass - a local test-run with sample arguments.
 Only tools that pass are added live to the built-in MCP server and become callable from Agentic Chat.
 Nothing you author reaches an agent until you have seen it work on your own machine.

 Safe execution does not end at publication.
-Every chat, tool call, vector lookup, and MCP invocation that runs in the app lands in the built-in Observability dashboards — twelve panels (Overview, Tokens & Cost, AI Models, Tool Studio, MCP Servers, MCP Inspector, Vector Database, Agentic Chat, Host, Web Application, Logs, Traces) backed by a ring buffer with dated disk persistence.
-Drill from any row into the trace timeline and raw spans, jump to the conversation thread, and deep-link back into Agentic Chat — the tools you let an agent call are also the tools you can audit in detail afterwards.
+Every chat, tool call, vector lookup, and MCP invocation that runs in the app lands in the built-in Observability dashboards - fourteen panels (Overview, Tokens & Cost, AI Models, Tool Studio, MCP Servers, MCP Inspector, Vector Database, Agentic Chat, Safety, Host, Ollama, Web Application, Logs, Traces) backed by a ring buffer with dated disk persistence.
+Drill from any row into the trace timeline and raw spans, jump to the conversation thread, and deep-link back into Agentic Chat - the tools you let an agent call are also the tools you can audit in detail afterwards.

 The desktop app is the recommended default experience, but Docker and local source execution are still supported when you want a server-style deployment or a development workflow.